jean-pierreBoth/coreset/README.md

 ## References to implemented algorithms

-We consider coreset construction as described in the paper:
+1. We consider coreset construction as described in the paper:
     -  New Fraweworks for Offline and Streaming Coreset Constructions.
            Braverman, Feldman, Lang, Statsman 2022
            [arxiv-v3](https://arxiv.org/abs/1612.00889)

-The coreset construction relies on  [$\alpha$,$\beta$] approximation in **metric spaces**.
+2. The coreset construction relies on  [$\alpha$,$\beta$] approximation in **metric spaces**.
 For this step we use the paper :
     - Streaming k-means on well clustered data.
                 Braverman, Meyerson, Ostrovski, Roytman ACM-SIAM 2011
                 [braverman-1](https://web.cs.ucla.edu/~rafail/PUBLIC/116.pdf) or [braverman-2](https://dl.acm.org/doi/10.5555/2133036.2133039)

-After obtaining the coreset we need an algorithm to provide a k-median on weighted data points and check quality of the approximating coreset.
+3. After obtaining the coreset we need an algorithm to provide a k-median on weighted data points and check quality of the approximating coreset.
 We implemented the very simple algorithm:
- - Park-Jun
+    - Friedman Hastie Tibshirani The elements of statistical learning 2001

-   Simple and Fast algorithm for k-medoids clustering 2009
+    using a greedy initialization like PAM-BUILD

- We also implemented
+1. We also implemented
    -  Facility Location in sublinear time.
        Badoiu, Czumaj, Indyk, Sohler ICALP 2005
        [indyk](https://people.csail.mit.edu/indyk/fl.pdf)